 WAAW Foundation currently runs 13 STEM outreach and mentoring programs in 8 different African countries including Nigeria, Ghana, Kenya, Uganda, Cameroon, Malawi, Togo and South Africa.
-The foundation works with over 110 university fellows in the 13 STEM Chapters, reaching over 6000 public school student each year.
+The foundation works with over 110 university fellows in the 13 STEM Chapters, reaching over 6000 public school students each year.

 Large numbers of African girls have participated in our Fellows outreach programmes across Africa.
 Many of these participants can now use the computer, code and are building mobile applications and implementing innovations that help solve human problems in their various communities.

 In year 2017, WAAW Foundation gave scholarship awards to five African female students who demonstrated need and proved their status as full time students in Science, Technology, Engineering and Mathematics (STEM) related course in an African University.
-The foundation has given Scholarships Award to over 20 female scholars from different higher institutions across Africa since year 2002.
+The foundation has given Scholarships Award to over 20 female scholars from different higher institutions across Africa since the year 2002.

-The Foundation has also gone the extra mile of extending its educational programmes to girls living in Internally Displaced Camps.
+The Foundation has also gone the extra mile of extending its educational programs to girls living in Internally Displaced Camps.
 One of such is the two-day training on Renewable Energy for IDP girls in Durunmi, Abuja, Nigeria.
 The training focused on empowering the girls on skills to start income generating enterprises in the renewable energy sector.

-In partnership with Strong Enough Girls, sanitary pads were donated to the girls to help them maintain a proper hygiene during their monthly period.
+In partnership with Strong Enough Girls, sanitary pads were donated to the girls to help them maintain proper hygiene during their monthly period.

 For WAAW Foundation, we have made important progress.
 With more than 60 million girls out of school, we are not there yet; we still have a long way to go.